vrtmrz/obsidian-livesync/updates.md

 Now only a few chunks are transferred, even if we add a comment to the PDF or put new files into the ZIP archives.

 #### Version history
+- 0.20.7
+  - Fixed
+    - To better replication, path obfuscation is now deterministic even if with E2EE.
+      Note: Compatible with previous database without any conversion.
+Only new files will be obfuscated in deterministic.
 - 0.20.6
   - Fixed
     - Now empty file could be decoded.